Fliplet/fliplet-cli/docs/API/fliplet-core.md

 - [User](#user)
 - [Widget](#widget)

-The `fliplet-core` package contains the following methods:
+The `fliplet-core` package also contains the following methods:
 - [guid](#guid)

 If you're looking for other namespaces, make sure to check the [Media](Fliplet-Media-JS-APIs) or [Data Sources](Fliplet-DataSources-JS-APIs) dependencies.